 How do I schedule a make up session?

-You can simply ask your native speaker, come to the LRC or call the LRC and we will help you find a session that fits into your schedule.
+You can simply ask your Native Speaker, come to the LRC and check the schedule or ask us to help you find a session that fits into your schedule.

 I have been sick and missing my classes.
 What should I do?

-You should communicate with the Office of the Dean of the College about your situation.
-The dean will notify your professors and your native speaker that your absences are documented.
-If you have documented absences for which your native speaker has received notice by Office of the Dean of the College, you will be allowed additional time to make up those absences.
-Please go to the LRC to schedule make up sessions.
+You should communicate with the Office of Academic Affairs about your situation.
+The dean will notify your professors and your Native Speaker that your absences are documented.
+If you have documented absences for which your Native Speaker has received notice by the Office of Academic Affairs, that documented absence is excused and will not count against you.

 I was sick and missed a session.
 Does it count?

 Yes, it counts as an absence unless your Native Speaker receives an email from the Office of Academic Affairs that your absence was documented.

 I was excused because of participation in a sports event or college event.
 Do I have to make the missed session up?